-The absence of UTP ENE does not affect the principle of the guidance.
+The absence of UTP ENE does not influence the principle of the guidance.

 The gauge of the vehicle should be verified in relation to the infrastructure gauge of the networks on which the vehicle is intended to be operated.
-As far as possible, this should be taken into account in the design of the vehicle.
-After admission to operation it should be the responsibility of the railway operator to operate the vehicle only on compatible infrastructure.
+This should to the extent possible be taken into account in the design of the vehicle.
+After admission to operation it should be the responsibility of the railway operator to only operate the vehicle on compatible infrastructure.